makkimaki/exp_docker_env/README.md

 # docker-compose command based setting
 Instead of executing the `$docker` command, you can use `docker-compose` based environment building.
-The version is supposed to be above `1.29.x` as following.
+The version is expected to have above `1.29.x` as following.
 ```
 $ docker-compose --version
 docker-compose version 1.29.1, build c34c88b2